IV fluid supply – October update

 15 October 2024

-The national shortage of IV fluid bags across multiple suppliers in Australia is ongoing and anticipated to continue for the remainder of 2024.
+The national shortage of IV fluid bags across multiple suppliers in Australia is ongoing and anticipated to continue until March 2025.

 ANZCA President Professor David Story has regularly participated in meetings of the National Response Group, set up to assess and monitor the situation regarding potential shortages of intravenous (IV) crystalloid solutions in Australia.